mdibay1367/websocket-python-client/README.md

 # websocket-python-client
-Here is the skeleton for a Node server with SocketIO and one sender Python Client, and one receiver web client.
+This code is for a one-to-one communication between a python client, and a web client through websocket over a node server.